oscarssanchez/track-your-writing/README.md

 # Description

-Track yourwriting sparkles the author's interest to start writing more often and with higher quality by showing you your own progress.
-It can show the progress of multiple authors, so if you have a website with multiple collaborators, everybody knows how well (or bad!) they are performing.
+Track Your Writing sparks the author's interest to start writing more often and with higher quality by showing you your own progress.
+It can show the progress of multiple authors, so if you have a website with multiple collaborators, everybody knows how well (or badly!) they are performing.

 # Screenshots